ondrae/WeVoteBase/README.md

 python manage.py runserver
 ```

-Visit the site here: http://localhost:8000/
+Visit the site here: http://localhost:8000/ux_oak/start

 Click on the "Import Tools" link, and import all data under Step 1.
 Transfer data to the We Vote tables under Step 2.

+Please note: We are working on exporting/importing endorsement information (endorsing Organizations, as well as their Endorsements)

-Now go back to the root http://localhost:8000/ and click on the "My Ballot" link.
-You should be taken to a San Francisco ballot.
+Now go back to the root http://localhost:8000/ and you should be taken to a San Francisco ballot.

 ### Coding Standards